 Owning a chinchilla is awesome from just about every angle imaginable.

-If they want to make a bit of noise at night, it’s not a deal-breaker by any means.
+If they want to make a bit of noise at night, it’s not a deal-breaker by any means and needs to be expected.

 Clearly, you likely won’t notice this much if you follow the tips laid out for you in this post.